pybites/pybites.github.io-source/content/guest-using-python-to-check-for-file-changes-in-excel.md

 <a name="conclusion"></a>
 ## Conclusion

-I'm looking forward to implementing the enhancemnts mentioned above to make this even more user friendly.
+I'm looking forward to implementing the enhancements mentioned above to make this even more user friendly.
 In the mean time, it'll get the job done and allow someone on my team to work on something more interesting than comparing excel files to try (and hopefully find) differences.

 -- [Ryan](pages/guests.html#ryancheley)